Create table

 Primary key

-Kùzu requires a primary key column for node table which can be either a STRING
+Kuzu requires a primary key column for node tables, which can be a property of the node of type STRING

 , numeric, DATE